ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Not all skill areas in a competency matrix can be evaluated quantitatively by a manager or spreadsheet, so every team needs a performance review process that can also collect qualitative feedback from managers and peers.

- e challenge is to collect qualitative feedback in such a way that it can be used to align with your leveling.
+The challenge is to collect qualitative feedback in such a way that it can be used to align with your leveling.
 In this chapter, I present a methodology I've used to collect feedback that ultimately results in a relatively easy-to-un - derstand scoring system that can produce individual performance levels.

 REVIEW CADENCE